MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 **Real-time media**: Data encapsulated within RTP (Real-time Transport Protocol) and supports audio, video and screen sharing workloads.
 In general, media traffic is highly latency sensitive, so you would want this traffic to take the most direct path possible, and to use UDP versus TCP as the transport layer protocol, which is the best transport for interactive real time media from a quality perspective.
 (Note: As a last resort, media can use TCP/IP and also be tunneled within the HTTP protocol, but it is not recommended due to bad quality implications.)
 RTP flow is secured via SRTP, in which only the payload is encrypted.

 **Signaling**: The communication link between the client and server, or other clients that are used to control activities (for example, when a call is initiated), and deliver instant messages.
-Most signaling traffic uses the HTTPS-based REST interfaces, though in some scenarios (for example, connection between Office 365 Cloud and a Session Border Controller) uses SIP Protocol.
+Most signaling traffic uses the HTTPS-based REST interfaces, though in some scenarios (for example, connection between Office 365 and a Session Border Controller) uses SIP Protocol.
 It's important to understand that this traffic is much less sensitive to latency but may cause service outages or call timeouts if latency between the endpoints exceed several seconds.

 ### Connectivity to Office 365

-Teams service requires [connectivity to the Internet](https://support.office.com/article/connectivity-to-the-internet-64b420ef-0218-48f6-8a34-74bb27633b10).
-Teams endpoints URLs and IP address ranges are listed in [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).
-(Note: It requires to open connectivity to TCP ports 80 and 443 and UDP ports 3478 through 3481.)
-Furthermore, Teams service has dependency on Skype for business online service, hence it is required to connect also this service to the Internet.
+Teams requires [connectivity to the Internet](https://support.office.com/article/connectivity-to-the-internet-64b420ef-0218-48f6-8a34-74bb27633b10).
+Teams endpoint URLs and IP address ranges are listed in [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).
+(Note: Open connectivity to TCP ports 80 and 443 and UDP ports 3478 through 3481 is required.)
+Furthermore, Teams has a dependency on Skype for Business Online, which must also be connected to the Internet.

 Teams media flows connectivity is implemented via standard IETF ICE (Interactive Connectivity Establishment) procedures.

 ### Interoperability restrictions
-**Third party media relays**: A Teams media flow (i.e., one of the media endpoints is Teams) may traverse only Teams or Skype for Business native media relays.
+**Third party media relays**: A Teams media flow (that is, one of the media endpoints is Teams) may traverse only Teams or Skype for Business native media relays.
 Interoperability with a third party media relay is not supported.
 (Note: A third party SBC on the boundary with PSTN MUST terminate RTP/RTCP stream, secured via SRTP, and not relay it to the next hop.)

-**Third party SIP Proxy servers**: A Teams signaling SIP dialog with a third party SBC and/or Gateway may traverse Teams or Skype for Business native SIP proxies.
+**Third party SIP Proxy servers**: A Teams signaling SIP dialog with a third party SBC and/or gateway may traverse Teams or Skype for Business native SIP proxies.
 Interoperability with a third party SIP Proxy is not supported.

-**Third party B2BUA (i.e., SBC)**: A Teams media flow from/to PSTN is terminated by a third party SBC.
-However, interoperability with a third party SBC within Teams network (i.e., third party SBC mediates two Teams/Skype For Business endpoints) is not supported.
+**Third party B2BUA (that is, SBC)**: A Teams media flow from/to the PSTN is terminated by a third party SBC.
+However, interoperability with a third party SBC within the Teams network (that is, a third party SBC mediates two Teams/Skype for Business endpoints) is not supported.

-### Technologies that are strongly not recommended with Microsoft Teams
+### Technologies that are not recommended with Microsoft Teams

-**VPN Network**: It is strongly not recommended for media traffic (i.e., flow 2').
-VPN client SHOULD use split VPN and route media traffic like any external non-VPN user, as specified in https://blogs.technet.microsoft.com/nexthop/2011/11/14/enabling-lync-media-to-bypass-a-vpn-tunnel/
+**VPN Network**: It is not recommended for media traffic (that is, flow 2').
+VPN client SHOULD use split VPN and route media traffic like any external non-VPN user, as specified in https://blogs.technet.microsoft.com/nexthop/2011/11/14/enabling-lync-media-to-bypass-a-vpn-tunnel/.

 >**Note**: Although the title is Lync, it is applicable to Teams as well.

-**Packet Shapers**: Any kind of packet snippers, packet inspection, or packet shaper devices are strongly not recommended and may degrade quality significantly.
+**Packet Shapers**: Any kind of packet snippers, packet inspection, or packet shaper devices are not recommended and may degrade quality significantly.

 ### Principles
 There are four general principles that help you understand call flows for Microsoft Teams:

 1. A Microsoft Teams conference is hosted by Office 365 in the same region where the first participant joined.
-(Note: If there will be exceptions to this rule in some topologies, then they will be described in this document, illustrated by an appropriate call flow.)
+(Note: If there will be exceptions to this rule in some topologies, then they will be described in this document, and illustrated by an appropriate call flow.)

-2. A Teams media endpoint (MP) in Office 365 is used based on media processing needs and not based on call type.
+2. A Teams media endpoint in Office 365 is used based on media processing needs and not based on call type.
 (For example, a point to point call may use a media endpoint in the cloud to process media for transcription and/or recording, while a conference with two participants may not use any media endpoint in the cloud.)
-However, most conferences will use an MP for mixing and routing purposes, allocated where the conference is hosted.
-The media traffic sent from a client to the MP may be routed directly or use a Transport Relay, in Office 365, if required due to customer network firewall restrictions.
+However, most conferences will use a media endpoint for mixing and routing purposes, allocated where the conference is hosted.
+The media traffic sent from a client to the media endpoint may be routed directly or use a Transport Relay, in Office 365, if required due to customer network firewall restrictions.

-3. Media traffic for peer-to-peer calls take the most direct route that is available, assuming that the call doesn't mandate an MP in the cloud (see #2 above).
+3. Media traffic for peer-to-peer calls take the most direct route that is available, assuming that the call doesn't mandate a media endpoint in the cloud (see #2 above).
 The preferred route is direct to the remote peer (client), but if that route isn't available, then one or more Transport Relays will relay traffic.
-It is recommended that media traffic shall not transverse servers such as packet shapers, VPN servers, etc., since this will impact the media quality.
+It is recommended that media traffic shall not transverse servers such as packet shapers, VPN servers, and so on, since this will impact the media quality.

 4. Signaling traffic always goes to the closest server to the user.